-9 See Cal.
+10 See Cal.
 Penal Code § 13700 (b).

-10 See Cal.
+11 See Cal.
 Code Regs.
 Title 5 § 42720 et seq.

-- contact information for the DHR Administrator and Title IX Coordinator shall be made readily available to the Campus community and Third Parties as described in Article II. - M. Disability means mental or physical disability as defined in California Education Code § 66260.5 and California Government Code § 12926, and is a Protected Status. - N. Discipline means any disciplinary action taken to correct a violation of the prohibitions against Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating and Domestic Violence, and Stalking set forth in this Executive Order.
-Discipline for Employees includes but is not limited to suspension, demotion, and termination of employment.
+Employees includes but is not limited to suspension, demotion, and termination of employment.
 Discipline for Students includes but is not limited to probation, suspension, and expulsion.
 Suspension of one academic year or more, expulsion, withdrawal in lieu of suspension or expulsion, and withdrawal with pending misconduct investigation or disciplinary proceeding shall be entered on the Student's transcript permanently without exception; this requirement cannot be waived in connection with any settlement agreement.
-See the definition of Remedies below. - O. Discrimination means Adverse Action taken against a Student by the CSU, a CSU employee, or another Student because of a Protected Status. - P. Domestic Violence is abuse committed against someone who is a current or former spouse; current or former cohabitant; someone with whom the Respondent has a child; someone with whom the Respondent has or had a dating or engagement relationship; or a person similarly situated under California domestic or family violence law.
+See the definition of Remedies below.

+- O. Discrimination means Adverse Action taken against a Student by the CSU, a CSU employee, or another Student because of a Protected Status. - P. Domestic Violence is abuse committed against someone who is a current or former spouse; current or former cohabitant; someone with whom the Respondent has a child; someone with whom the Respondent has or had a dating or engagement relationship; or a person similarly situated under California domestic or family violence law.
 Cohabitant means two unrelated persons living together for a substantial period of time, resulting in some permanency of relationship.
 It does not include roommates who do not have a romantic, intimate, or sexual relationship.
 Factors that may determine whether persons are cohabiting include, but are not limited to: (1) sexual relations between the Parties while sharing the same living quarters; (2) sharing of income or expenses; (3) joint use or ownership of property; (4) whether the Parties hold themselves out as spouses; (5) the continuity of the relationship; and, (6) the length of the relationship.
-For purposes of this definition, "abuse" means intentionally or recklessly causing or attempting to cause bodily injury or placing another person in reasonable apprehension of imminent serious bodily injury to himself or herself, or another.
-11 Abuse does not include non-physical, emotional distress or injury. - Q. Employee means a person legally holding a position in the CSU.
-This term includes full-time, part-time, permanent, tenured, probationary, temporary, intermittent, casual, and per-diem positions.
-This term does not include auxiliary or foundation Employees or other Third Parties.12
+For purposes of this definition, "abuse" means intentionally or recklessly causing or attempting to cause bodily injury or placing another person in reasonable apprehension of imminent serious bodily injury to self, or another.12 Abuse does not include non-physical, emotional distress or injury. - Q. Employee means a person legally holding a position in the CSU.
+This term includes fulltime, part-time, permanent, tenured, probationary, temporary, intermittent, casual, and per-diem positions.
+This term does not include auxiliary or foundation Employees or other Third Parties.13 - R. Gender means sex, and includes Gender Identity, Gender Expression, and transgender.
+It also includes sex stereotyping.
+14